cirosantilli/china-dictatorship/FAQ.md

 ### Are you making trivial edits on questions just to spam your name further?

-Realy, I'm not.
+No.

 I just think that website is great, and want to push it to perfection, in particular with better Google keyword hits, and uniform gramatically correct titles.

 If you think that any of my edits were harmful, please ping me and open a meta thread to discuss specific edits, and I will comply with consensus.